yarahisham/Facebook-CaseStudy_Product-Metrics-and-KPIs/README.md

-# Knolwdge Officer [Product Mangment Track]: Product Management Fundamentals -> _Product Metrics & KPIs_
+# Knolwdge Officer [Product Management Track]: Product Management Fundamentals -> _Product Metrics & KPIs_

 You are a product manager at Facebook.
 They are launching a new feature that aims at adding the option of screen-sharing during voice and video calls where users can engage more with each other.
 You’re responsible for this feature and mainly reporting results about its launching.